wjudho/wjudho/Machine Learning Roadmap.md

 <img width="599" height="558" src="https://raw.githubusercontent.com/wjudho/wjudho/main/images/practicalds.png">
 </p>

->This picture above is a table of content from book [[Practical Statistics for Data Scientist](https://www.amazon.com/Practical-Statistics-Data-Scientists-Essential/dp/149207294X)] if you want to learn Data Science from both perspective `(Statistics and Python/R)` I suggest reading the book.
+>This picture above is a table of content from book [[Practical Statistics for Data Scientist](https://www.amazon.com/Practical-Statistics-Data-Scientists-Essential/dp/149207294X)] if you want to learn Data Science from both perspective `(Statistics and programming language such as Python/R)` I suggest reading the book.

 ## **Is The Statistics Generally Apply to Any Case**

-> i've try to learn from [[**Kaggle**](https://www.kaggle.com/code?sortBy=voteCount&language=Python&tagIds=13201)] `try to open a few of their portofolio/cases/exercises from the link`, i thought i could take key point or similarities between several kernel just to understand their standard approach.
+> i've try to learn from [[**Kaggle**](https://www.kaggle.com/code?sortBy=voteCount&language=Python&tagIds=13201)] `try to open a few of their portofolio/cases/exercises from the link`, i thought i could take key point or similarities between several kernel just to understand their standard approach/steps.
 Suddenly there's are so many question popped up in my mind.

 - What the visual have to do with analysis
 - Where do I start?
 There are so many terminology i don't familiar with